Tenerife is the largest of the Canary Islands and most popular by far - in 2017 it received almost 2 million tourists in the first quarter only.

 The Lunar Landscape is actually part of the Corona Forestal Natural Park, so the 13 km circular hike will take you through a pine forest, which will then lead to the moon like landscape that everyone wants to see.
 This isn't a difficult trek, but it takes around 4 hours and you should wear proper trekking shoes and bring water and snacks.

-As you can see, there are many amazing secret places in Tenerife still to discover, as long as you're willing to go out and explore.
+As you can see, there are many amazing secret places to visit Tenerife, as long as you're willing to go out and explore.